-All Staff and Governors and volunteers who have regulated contact with pupils at the School are required to read at least part one of KCSIE, 'Information for all school and college staff', which includes Annex A: Further information (this annex contains the latest information about specific forms of abuse and safeguarding issues).
-The School has put in place appropriate mechanisms to ensure that this is the case and to help ensure that staff understand how to discharge their responsibilities in this important area.
+All Staff and Governors are required to read at least Part One of KCSIE and Annex A. The School has put in place appropriate mechanisms to ensure that this is the case and to help ensure that staff understand how to discharge their responsibilities in this important area.